 I often stop by this great florist near me because they always have a good variety of healthy plants.
 I hadn't seen one of these for years!
-This was a favorite house plant for a long time and I do remembering seeing more of these when I was growing up.
+This was a favorite house plant for a long time and I do remember seeing more of these when I was growing up.
+Some houseplants seem to be more or less popular at different times.

 The particular plant pictured here is a youngster and if you care for it well, it will produce larger leaves with more distinctive splits and become a magnificent specimen.
 It is commonly known as a split-leaf philodendron.
 It was often horticulturally known as Philodendron pertussum and I do recall using that name for it.
 Officially, it's true latin name is Monstera deliciosa.
 Philodendrons and Monsteras are close relatives in the Aroid family of tropical plants.